JosiahBull/FlowYard/README.md

 The goal of FlowYard is to dramtically reduce the time it takes to generate an inp file for processing in EPANET from Civil3D Pipe Network data.

+<h2>Download and Installation</h2>
+Simply click on <a href="https://github.com/badtoro2/FlowYard/releases/download/V1.0.0/FlowYard.Setup.1.0.0.exe"> **FlowYard.Setup.1.0.0.exe** </a> to download, then run as you would any other installation file following onscreen prompts.

 <h2>Usage</h2>
 <h3>What Files to Extract</h3>
 FlowYard takes two filetypes as inputs, shape files (shp) and point files (csv).